 Ph.D.
 Botany, University of Cape Town

 Dr. Kruger is the Director of Curriculum for OTS and is based in Skukuza, Kruger National Park.
 His primary interests lie in functional ecology and how species response to disturbance.
-His interests lie specifically on the demography of woody plants in a variety of SA biomes, the bottlenecks imposed in each system, and which traits are critical in overcoming these.
-During his Ph.D., Dr. Kruger focused on the importance of re-sprouting in South African coastal forests, fynbos and savannas.
+His interests lie specifically on the demography of woody plants in a variety of South Africa biomes, the bottlenecks imposed in each system, and which traits are critical in overcoming them.
+During his Ph.D., Dr. Kruger focused on the importance of re-sprouting in South African coastal forests, fynbos, and savannas.
 His current work is focused on the impact that elephants and fire have on savannas and how resilient plants and communities might be in response to this disturbance.
 Allied to this is work on the impact of the loss of vegetation complexity on resident faunal communities.
 A large portion of Dr. Kruger’s private consulting work has been in the field of conservation, in particular conservation planning.
 This work has included surveys of natural habitats (biodiversity surveys), identifying the threats (development, habitat transformation, alien vegetation/faunal invasives), and the setting of conservation targets.
-This work has provided him with the opportunity to become more actively involved in conservation, whilst still engaging on a theoretical level.
+This work has provided him with the opportunity to become more actively involved in conservation while still engaging on a theoretical level.

-In delivering life changing, academically rigorous field courses, Dr. Kruger aims for OTS programs to provide experiences that allow for growth in aspirations for students and academics alike.
-He feels strongly that we need to rethink our role in society and return our focus to humanity rather than self-actualization and how we could contribute to others.
-Aside from focusing on quality, integrity and creativity, Dr. Kruger has found that the single most important ingredient in education is to have fun.
+In delivering life-changing, academically rigorous field courses, Dr. Kruger aims for OTS programs to provide experiences that allow for growth in aspirations for students and academics alike.
+He feels strongly that we need to rethink our role in society and return our focus to humanity, rather than self-actualization, and how we could contribute to others.
+Aside from focusing on quality, integrity, and creativity, Dr. Kruger has found that the single most important ingredient in education is to have fun.

-Tino Pori: MSc, Tino recently completed his MSc in Disease Ecology at the University of the Witwatersrand.
+Tino Pori, MSc: Tino recently completed his MSc in Disease Ecology at the University of the Witwatersrand.
 He has interests in the interactions between animals and infections in the context of their environment and evolution particularly at human wildlife interfaces.
-His ultimate goal is to make efforts to understand the infection, transmission and spread of diseases so as to monitor the virulence of organisms that threaten animal health.
+His ultimate goal is to make efforts to understand the infection, transmission, and spread of diseases so as to monitor the virulence of organisms that threaten animal health.
 Tino also has a passion for human capital development.
 In this regard, he has worked with the Nsasani Trust on several courses.
 During this time, he is dedicated to inspire creative thinking and the development of new skills to students.
-In his spare time, Tino enjoys hiking, cycling and playing soccer.
+In his spare time, Tino enjoys hiking, cycling, and playing soccer.

-Dr. Danny Govender: SANParks, General Manager, Scientific Services, Kruger National Park; she joined SANParks as a clinical veterinarian in 2005 in the Veterinary Wildlife Services Department where her primary role was game capture for wildlife sales, translocations between parks and research-related capture.
-Being based in a large conservation area in Africa which is nested within a peace park between South Africa, Mozambique, Zimbabwe and the Greater-Limpopo Transfrontier Park, with a rich parasite and host diversity and multiple stakeholders with varied needs, incited an excitement to strengthen our local science base.
+Dr. Danny Govender, SANParks, General Manager, Scientific Services, Kruger National Park: She joined SANParks as a clinical veterinarian in 2005 in the Veterinary Wildlife Services Department where her primary role was game capture for wildlife sales, translocations between parks, and research-related capture.
+Being based in a large conservation area in Africa, which is nested within a peace park between South Africa, Mozambique, Zimbabwe, and the Greater-Limpopo Transfrontier Park, with a rich parasite and host diversity and multiple stakeholders with varied needs, incited an excitement to strengthen our local science base.
 In 2008, Dr. Govender transferred to the Scientific Services Department and took up the position as Disease Ecologist, where she coordinated and conducted research into animal and human diseases.
-She is especially interested in understanding freshwater threats, both from disease and pollution, in order to minimize our impact on our natural world, and find innovative ways in which we can use our aquatic resources responsibly.
+She is especially interested in understanding freshwater threats, both from disease and pollution, in order to minimize our impact on our natural world and find innovative ways in which we can use our aquatic resources responsibly.

 Housing & Meals